adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

    X_t = np.load('Raw_fcst.npy')   #load raw forecast
    Y_t = 0.2 #made-up observation

-Instantiate a :class:`taqm` object, and perform the trend-adjustment on the MH and OH data using the :func:`~taqm.taqm.trend_adjust_2p` method.
+The MH and OH data are already absent for the forecast year :math:`t` in these arrays.
+Now, we'll instantiate a :class:`taqm` object, and perform the trend-adjustment on the MH and OH data using the :func:`~taqm.taqm.trend_adjust_2p` method:

 .. code-block:: python